Ryle High School

 Larry A. Ryle High School is a public secondary school located in Union, Kentucky.
 The school's mascot is the Raiders.

 History

 Founded in 1992, it is one of four high schools (Boone County, Conner, Ryle, and Cooper) in the Boone County School District.
 The school was named in honor of Larry A. Ryle, a former superintendent, administrator, and teacher.
 Historically the school's main rival has been Boone County; other major rivals include Cooper, Conner, and Simon Kenton.

 Hostage incident

-On May 26, 1994, after shooting and killing his family at home, a 17-year-old student held his classroom hostage at gunpoint for 30 minutes before releasing them and surrendering to the police, after being persuaded to do so by vice principal Steve Sorrell.
-The student was sentenced to 25 years to life.
+On May 26, 1994, after shooting and killing his parents and two sisters at home, 17-year-old student Clay Shrout, armed with a .380-caliber Colt Mustang,held his classroom hostage at gunpoint for 30 minutes before releasing them and surrendering to the police, after being persuaded to do so by vice principal Steve Sorrell.
+Shrout was sentenced to 25 years to life.
 His first parole attempt was denied in 2019, and he is not eligible to apply for parole again until 2029.